funnymonke0/captcha-slayer/README.md

+i made a neural network to identify captchas

+it took way too long

+decent accuracy? idk man, just look at the results or smth

+i made the nn architecture on my own. its very scuffed and probably not the best.
+I did all the calculations in a spreadsheet 😭

+dataset is generated, see captchagen.py.

+very unoptimized, so expect training to be slow if you are checking out the main program 😭💀

 extract dataset from zip before using

-i made a neural network to identify captchas

-its not that good

-i made the nn architecture on my own tho

-dataset is generated, see captchagen.py

-very unoptimized, so expect training to be slow if you are checking out the main program